Stormwater Management / Regulations

 Learn more about LID in Clark County, including locations, trainings and resource information

 Clark County is required to report on the NPDES permit compliance every spring to the Department of Ecology.
-This report documents the submittals to Ecology for work completed in 2016.
-This document contains the cover report summary.
-Appendices are available upon request.
+This report documents the submittals to Ecology for work completed in 2019.
+These documents comprise the 2019 report, appendices and comments.